 That said, one thing I’ve learned as I come to the end of my 30’s is a disdain for really cold water.
 Let my kids’ lips turn blue, but these old bones need lukewarm or above.
 As we’ve rambled around the Western United States the past few years, we’ve sought out swimming pools heated by Mother Earth.

-From Evan’s Plunge in Hot Springs, South Dakota to the Glenwood Hot Springs Pool in Glenwood, Colorado, chances are you’ll find a comfortably warm place to swim in any region formed by volcanoes and known for geothermal activity.
+From Evan’s Plunge in Hot Springs, South Dakota to the Glenwood Hot Springs Pool in Glenwood, Colorado (book your stay here), chances are you’ll find a comfortably warm place to swim in any region formed by volcanoes and known for geothermal activity.

 Here are five hot springs swimming pools we’ve visited in the last few years.